Level/abstract-level/UPGRADING.md

 It will now forward its operations to `indexes`, which in turn forwards them to `db`.
 At each step, hooks and events are available to transform and react to data from a different perspective.
 Which comes at a (typically small) performance cost that increases with further nested sublevels.
 This decreased performance is the **first breaking change** and mainly affects sublevels nested at a depth of more than 2.

-To optionally negate it, a new feature has been added to `db.sublevel(name)`: it now accepts an array `name` too.
+To optionally negate it, a new feature has been added to `db.sublevel(name)`: it now also accepts a `name` that is an array.
 If the `indexes` sublevel is only used to organize keys and not directly interfaced with, operations on `colorIndex` can be made faster by skipping `indexes`:

 ```js
 const colorIndex = db.sublevel(['idx', 'colors'])